GaloisInc/cryptol-specs/README.md

+DO NOT MERGE -- This PR is a test to see whether caching in the CI worked.

 This repository contains a wide range of cryptographic algorithms specified in the Cryptol language.
 Our long-term goal is for these specifications to be literate files that share as much common code as